audreyfeldroy/cookiecutter-pypackage/README.rst

 Similar Cookiecutter Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+* `moodule/cookiecutter-pypackage`_: A fork using `Pipenv`, with some more
+  ops automation and minor improvements.

 * `Nekroze/cookiecutter-pypackage`_: A fork of this with a PyTest test runner,
   strict flake8 checking with Travis/Tox, and some docs and `setup.py` differences.